profcorey/cascade/README.md

 6. The project meets any policies that the TC requires all projects to meet (ie. Project Testing Interface).

-Architecture
+## Architecture

-1. to be added
+1. Diagram to be added

-Data

-Features
+## Immediate and Future Features

 1. All-in-1